dzungphieuluuky/RL_project/README.md

 # RL_project
-RL algorithms implemented from Reinforcement Learning: An Introduction by Sutton and Barto
+Implementations from the book Reinforcement Learning: An Introduction by Sutton and Barto